 Dr. Adi Aran is the Director of the pediatric neurology unit at Shaare Zedek Medical Center in Jerusalem.
 He specializes in the diagnosis and treatment of Autism Spectrum Disorder (ASD) and related genetic disorders.
 His research is focused on the endocannabinoid system involvement in ASD and related genetic disorders and the evaluation of new therapies for the treatment of these disorders.
 Dr. Aran serves as a board member on the Israeli Society for Pediatric Neurology and is a member of the International Society for Autism Research.
 He completed his Medial Studies at the Hebrew University and continued to Postdoctoral research fellowship at Stanford, CA. Dr. Aran is a pioneer in the research of medical cannabis in Autism, a subject that is currently receiving public attention worldwide.
 The Jerusalem Center for Autism treatment and research (JCA) in Shaare Zedek Medical Center is leading the worldwide efforts to assist the most severe patients and their families by suggesting the option of medical marijuana.
 This treatment has potentially better efficacy and tolerability compared with the standard treatment and we explore its effects in large, state-of-the-art studies that include hundreds of patients.

-Dr. Boaz Barak's lab focuses on understanding how genes, molecular processes, and brain regions regulate social and anxiety-related behaviors in health and illness.
+Dr. Boaz Barak is an Assistant Professor and Head of the Brain and Behavior Lab at Tel-Aviv University.
+Dr. Barak's lab focuses on understanding how genes, molecular processes, and brain regions regulate social and anxiety-related behaviors in health and illness.
 Their research focuses on understanding how these factors are disrupted in genetic neurodevelopmental disorders such as autism and Williams syndrome.
 We aspire to translate findings from our basic research to clinical aspects that will ultimately improve the diagnosis, understanding, and treatment of neurological and psychiatric disorders.

 Prof. Esther Ben-Itzchak

-Prof. Esther Ben-Itzchak is Associate Professor and the head of the MA program in the Communication Disorders Department of Ariel University, and the Head of the Bruckner Center for Research in Autism.
-Prof. Ben-Itzchak's main fields of interests include evaluating the effectiveness of several intervention programs for children (i.e. intensive behavioral, dog training, robot programming) and young adults (i.e. integration program for university students with ASD, soldiers with ASD at the “Roim Rachok”/Looking Far Ahead); long-term follow-up studies of adolescents diagnosed as toddlers on the autism spectrum; electrophysiological responses to emotion word stimuli among people with ASD; and development of devices to help in intervention and daily life (i.e. “Smart Glove”, “Ezer Lavish” bracelet).
+Prof. Esther Ben-Itzchak is a Full Professor, Head of the MA program in the Communication Disorders Department, and Head of Bruckner Autism Research Center, Department of Communication Disorders, Ariel University.
+Prof. Ben-Itzchak's main fields of interest include evaluating the effectiveness of several intervention programs for children (i.e. intensive behavioral, dog training, robot programming) and young adults (i.e. integration program for university students with ASD, soldiers with ASD at the “Roim Rachok”/Looking Far Ahead); long-term follow-up studies of adolescents diagnosed as toddlers on the autism spectrum; electrophysiological responses to emotion word stimuli among people with ASD; and development of devices to help in intervention and daily life (i.e. “Smart Glove”, “Ezer Lavish” bracelet).
 Prof. Ben-Itzchak has published numerous peer-reviewed manuscripts and several chapters in books, and has presented her work at many national and international meetings and conferences.

 Prof. Nirit Bauminger - Zviely

-Prof. Nirit Bauminger-Zviely's is the Head of the graduate program for autism studies at the school of education at Bar-Ilan University.
+Prof. Nirit Bauminger-Zviely's is a Full Professor, Head, ARI-Autism Research and Intervention Laboratory, and Head of Graduate Program for Autism Studies, Bar-Ilan University.
 Her ASD research laboratory is at the forefront of basic and applied research on the social-emotional development and peer relations of children affected by ASD including novel manualized evidenced-based social interventions.
 Over the last two decades, prof. Bauminger-Zviely developed multidimensional evidenced-based social intervention as well as assessment procedures and scales to evaluate the ASD social phenotype.
 Prof. Bauminger-Zviely is the author of the book "social and academic abilities in children with HFASD", and the author of numerous book chapters and journal articles as well as national and international presentations on the field of ASD and peers relations, friendship, social intervention, social emotions, social cognition, and social communication.

 Prof. Yoram Bonneh